LizKodjo/Admin-Panel/README.md

 ## About My Project

-Using Laravel, I created my project is an application used to store information of companies and their employees.
+Using Laravel, I created my project which is an application used to store information of companies and their employees.

 A logged in user should be able to create, view, update and delete data.